William Evans (cricketer, born 1883): Later career

 On leaving Oxford in 1905 Evans joined the Egyptian Civil Service which resulted in fewer opportunities to play first-class cricket, and causing him to miss the next three seasons.
 In Egypt, he served in Anglo-Egyptian Sudan, where he was a member of the Khartoum Province Polo Club.
 Had he continued regularly playing first-class cricket, Wisden considered it "quite likely that he would have had the distinction of playing Test cricket for England".
 This was a view which was also proffered by the magazine Cricket, despite noting that his success in big matches, such as in the Gentlemen v Players match, had been lacking.
 He returned to first-class cricket in 1909, making seven appearances for Hampshire in the County Championship, in addition to playing twice for the Gentlemen; in the first Gentlemen v Players match at The Oval, it was noted by Wisden that he had batted well.
 Across the season, he took 32 wickets at an average of 18.59, including figures of 7 for 59 for Hampshire against Gloucestershire, whilst with the bat he scored 360 runs at an average of exactly 24.
 After playing for the Gentlemen in July 1909, he would remain absent from first-class cricket for the next twelve months, before making two final first-class appearances for Hampshire in the 1910 County Championship against Yorkshire and Middlesex.
 For Hampshire, he made twenty first-class appearances, scoring 940 runs at an average of 26.85, while with the ball he took 45 wickets at an average of 33.13.

+Playing style and statistics

-His cricketing style was described by Cricket from a batting perspective as "a first-class batsman, with a fine pair of wrists, practically all the strokes on the book, and a marked inclination to get runs quickly whenever possible".
+His cricketing style was described by the magazine Cricket from a batting perspective as "a first-class batsman, with a fine pair of wrists, practically all the strokes on the book, and a marked inclination to get runs quickly whenever possible".
 It further described him as "a bowler of great potentialities, fast medium, with a high arm, an excellent and very easy delivery".
 Wisden described him as one of the best amateur all-rounders of his day, whilst noting that he was "a batsman of very high class".
 Across his first-class career, Evans made 66 appearances.
 In these, he scored 3,175 runs at an average of 29.12, scoring five centuries.
-With the ball, he took 175 wickets at an average of exactly 26, claiming twelve five wicket hauls.
+He took 175 wickets at an average of exactly 26, claiming twelve five wicket hauls.